 This post contains affiliate links.
 All thoughts and opinions are my own.

-I started my blog about three years ago and have switched from WordPress.com to WordPress.org, bought my own domain and customized my website template design!
+Fast forward to 5 years later, and I’ve switched from WordPress.com to WordPress.org, bought my own domain and customized my website template design, and am monetizing my blog through brand partnerships, ads and affiliate marketing!
 I’m no computer whiz, and you don’t have to be either!
-All you need is basic computer knowledge (literally just typing and clicking), some great ideas, and motivation to write.
+All you need is basic computer knowledge (literally just typing and clicking), some great ideas, and motivation to write your little heart out!

 1. CHOOSE YOUR FOCUS AND AUDIENCE

-As I talked about in this post: How I Plan to Grow My Blog, choosing your focus is an essential part of starting your lifestyle blog.
-The thing about the “lifestyle” category is that it can cover SO many things, so it is important to narrow it down.
-I’m not recommending you choose a niche (unless you want to of course) but there are other ways to focus your content.
+Choosing your focus is an essential part of starting a successful blog.
+A blog can cover SO many things, so it’s really important to narrow it down.
+Many experts will tell you that you need to choose a niche.
+I don’t think that’s true and I’m not recommending you pick a niche (unless you want to of course) but you should focus your content, and there are other ways to do that.

 For example, perhaps you want to be a mommy blogger.
 You can talk about all things lifestyle, from a mom’s point of view.
 My Life and Kids, Living for Naptime, and Busy Blogging Mom are great examples!

-Or, maybe like Lydia Lois you want to focus on how to survive a certain decade.
-She focuses on content for people in their twenties, but talks about everything from budgeting to relationships to personal development.
-The age group is her focus, so she’s still able to write about lots of different things!
+Or, maybe like The Golden Girl you want to focus on a real girl approach to living your best life.
+She focuses on content for the stylish, everyday girl, and talks about everything from fashion and beauty, to travel, to healthy living.
+The targeted audience is her focus, so she’s still able to write about lots of different things!

 Very Erin focuses on self-improvement and personal growth, and covers a range of topics including how to prepare for a move, 10 things every woman should have in her purse, how to beat the afternoon slump, and so on.
 There are ways of writing about a lot of topics but still having a focus.

 See what I’m saying?
 You don’t have to ONLY write about fashion, or only food, or only budgeting.
-If you want to start a lifestyle blog, chances are you want to write about a bunch of different things.
-You can SO do that, just make sure your audience is targeted so you’re writing for someone in particular.
+If you want to start a blog, chances are you want to write about a bunch of different things.
+You can SO do that, just make sure your content and audience is focused!

 2. CHOOSE YOUR BLOG/DOMAIN NAME